rails/rails/guides/source/performance_testing.md

 end
 ```

-This benchmarks the code enclosed in the +Project.benchmark("Creating project") do...end+
+This benchmarks the code enclosed in the `Project.benchmark("Creating project") do...end`
 block and prints the result to the log file:

 ```ruby